maple-labs/proxy-factory/README.md

 - Create2: can perform both regular deployments, as well create2 deployments, where the contracts are deployed to a deterministic address, regardless of chain state.

-- Migration Contracts: an intermediary contract that can perform housekeeping between one version and the next.
+- Migration Contracts: an intermediary contract that can perform housekeeping between one version and the next, as well a construction/instantiation.

 ### Contracts